ganeti/ganeti/man/gnt-cluster.rst

 use for storing the instance disk files when using file storage as backend for instance disks.

-The ``--prealloc-wipe-disks`` sets a cluster wide configuration value for wiping disks prior to allocation.
-This increases security on instance level as the instance can't access untouched data from it's underlying storage.
+The ``--prealloc-wipe-disks`` sets a cluster wide configuration value for wiping disks prior to allocation and size changes (``gnt-instance grow-disk``).
+This increases security on instance level as the instance can't access untouched data from its underlying storage.

 The ``--enabled-hypervisors`` option allows you to set the list of hypervisors that will be enabled for this cluster.
 Instance